Low energy limit for the resolvent of some fibered boundary operators: Introduction

 where $d^{\ker D_v}$ is the exterior differential associated to $\ker D_v$ and $\delta^{\ker D_v}$ is its formal adjoint. \begin{Corollary} Let $\eth_{\phi}$ be the Hodge-deRham operator of $g_{\phi}$.
 Suppose that

-where $h=\dim Y$ and $\Spec(A)_q$ denotes the part of the spectrum of $A$ coming from forms of degree $q$.
+where $h=\dim Y$, $H^q(Y;\ker D_v)$ is the de Rham cohomology group of degree $q$ associated to the flat vector bundle $\ker D_v$ and $\Spec(A)_q$ denotes the part of the spectrum of $A$ coming from forms of degree $q$.
 Then the conclusion of Corollary~\ref{int.10} holds for $(\eth_{\phi}^2+k^2)^{-1}$.
 Moreover, if there is $\gamma$ such that \eqref{int.8} holds, then the conclusion of Theorem~\ref{int.9} holds for $(\eth_{\phi}+k\gamma)^{-1}$. \end{Corollary} \begin{Remark} The authors wish to acknowledge that in a parallel work by Grieser, Talebi and Vertman \cite{GTV}, a result similar to the first part of Corollary~\ref{int.12} was obtained independently and simultaneously using partly different methods, in particular working directly with the Hodge Laplacian, and relying on a split-pseudodifferential calculus with parameter, which specifies the asymptotics of the Schwartz kernel with respect to a splitting of differential forms into fiberwise harmonic forms and their orthogonal complement. \end{Remark}

-When $Y=\pa M$ and $\phi$ is the identity map, so that $g_{\phi}$ is in fact an $\AC$-metric, the part of Corollary~\ref{int.12} involving $(\eth^2_{\phi}+k^2)^{-1}$ corresponds to \cite[Theorem~1]{GS}, though, as discussed just after Corollary~\ref{le.48} below, our assumption \eqref{int.12b} is slightly less restrictive then those of \cite{GS}.
+When $Y=\pa M$ and $\phi$ is the identity map, so that $g_{\phi}$ is in fact an $\AC$-metric, the part of Corollary~\ref{int.12} involving $(\eth^2_{\phi}+k^2)^{-1}$ corresponds to \cite[Theorem~1]{GS}, though, as discussed just after Corollary~\ref{le.48} below, our assumption \eqref{int.12b} may be slightly less restrictive then those of \cite{GS} when $h$ is odd.
 Notice also that restricting Corollary~\ref{int.12} to forms of degree $0$ gives a corresponding statement for the low energy limit of the resolvent of the scalar Laplacian, though in this case our assumption \eqref{int.12b} is probably not optimal and could possibly be improved by working directly with the scalar Laplacian.